CITY OF DANGER

 (Or maybe 2026 to 2027 depending on Artificial Intelligence (AI) film technology)

-City Of Danger is my newest venture creating a Netflix-style, AI-generated, hardboiled detective crime fiction series crafted for ebook, print, audio, and visual release.
+City Of Danger is my newest venture creating a Netflix-style, AI-assisted, hardboiled detective crime fiction series crafted for ebook, print, audio, and visual release.
 Logline/Pitch: A modern city in existential peril caused by malevolent artificial intelligence transports two private detectives from its 1920s past for an impossible task: Dispense street justice and restore social order.
 Here’s a short blurb on City Of Danger:

 The City Of Danger is in peril.
 It’s in 2028 dystopia, now seized by malevolent Artificial Intelligence (AI), with vital infrastructure crumbling, social systems collapsing, corruption infesting all civic layers, and crime overflowing from clogged gutters of every alley—gushing gangland and political blood onto its streets.
 The City Of Danger urgently needs help it can’t get from treacherous mainstream authorities and surreptitiously enlists two trustworthy private detectives from its 1928 utopian past.